 Dogs are famous for marking their territory and communicating with other dogs by urinating on things, and sometimes, these things can include your home and belongings.
 This is generally only a problem with male dogs, although females may mark their territory during their heat cycles.

-A variety of health problems, ranging from acute or chronic diseases to traumas and injuries, can make it difficult for dogs to wait until they go outside to go to the bathroom.
+A variety of health problems in large dogs, ranging from acute or chronic diseases to traumas and injuries, can make it difficult for dogs to wait until they go outside to go to the bathroom.
 In some cases, these health problems will only temporarily affect a dog’s ability to control his body, but it can also end up being a lifelong problem for some serious medical conditions.
 If you think something is wrong with your dog, it is always the best idea to pay a visit to a vet who can properly assess the situation.

 Female dogs don’t usually experience any housetraining difficulties when going through their heat cycle (although some may need to urinate more frequently than normal).
 However, they will produce a bloody discharge during this time, which can quickly cause a huge mess.